-- (A) For the purposes of this rule;

-- (1) Personal care services or skilled nursing care shall be considered to be are provided by a residential care facility when: if they are provided by a person employed by or associated with the facility or by another person pursuant to an agreement to which neither the resident who receives the services nor his or her sponsor is a party.

-- (a) They are provided by a person:

-(i) Employed by the facility;

-(ii) Associated with the facility; or

-(iii) Who is a related party to the facility:

-- (b) By another person pursuant to an agreement to which neither the resident nor their sponsor is a party: - (c) By another person pursuant to an agreement the facility requires a resident or their sponsor to contract with a person to receive services; or - (d) The resident does not have free choice of service provider.

-For purposes of this rule "related party" means an individual or organization that, to a significant extent, has common ownership with, is associated or affiliated with, has control of, or is controlled by, the owner or operator of the residential care facility

-- (2) A residential care facility may provide the skilled nursing care authorized by paragraphs (J) and (K) of this rule through the following arrangements as long as the residential care facility complies with the applicable provisions of this rule: - (a) Qualified staff members of the residential care facility; or - (b) Through agreements or contractual arrangements, including but not limited to, contracts with a home health agency certified under Title XVIII of "the Social Security Act", 42 U.S.C.
-301, as amended (1981), or a licensed hospice care program, licensed under Chapter 3712. of the Revised Code.

-(B) Each residential care facility shall is obligated to:

-- Specify in its policies and the resident agreements, required obligated by rule 3701-16-07 of the Administrative Code, the extent and types of personal care services it provides; and - (2) Provide personal care services to its residents who require are in need of those services, unless the resident and the facility have entered into a risk agreement under rule 3701-16-07 of the Administrative Code or the resident has refused services, and may provide personal care services to other residents upon request.

-Nothing in this paragraph shall is to be construed to as permit permitting personal care services to be imposed upon a resident who is capable of performing the activity in question without assistance unless requested.

-- (C) If a resident requires certain personal care services that the residential care facility does not offer: - (1) The facility shallis obligated to comply with paragraph (G) of rule 3701-16-08 of the Administrative Code; and - (a) Arrange for or allow the resident to arrange for the services to be provided; or - (b) Transfer the resident to an appropriate setting or discharge the resident in accordance with section 3721.16 of the Revised Code and Chapter 3701-61 of the Administrative Code; or - (2) The facility and the resident may enter into a risk agreement in accordance with paragraphs (F) and (G) of rule 3701-16-07 of the Administrative Code, if the facility has a policy of entering into such agreements. - (D) Each residential care facility shallis obligated to ensure that personal care services are provided to residents: - (1) In accordance with acceptable standards of care; - (2) By staff members meeting the training requirements standards of rule 3701-16-06 of the Administrative Code; and - (3) That meet the needs of residents as determined in the resident assessments required_obligated_under_by_rule 3701-16-08 of the Administrative Code and consistent with the resident agreements under rule 3701-16-07 of the Administrative Code.
+- (A) For the purposes of this rule; - (1) Personal care services or skilled nursing care shallwill be considered to be provided by a residential care facility if they are provided by a person employed by or associated with the facility or by another person pursuant to an agreement to which neither the resident who receives the services nor his or her their sponsor is a party. - (2) A residential care facility may provide the skilled nursing care authorized by paragraphs (J) and (K) of this rule through the following arrangements as long as the residential care facility complies with the applicable provisions of this rule: - (a) Qualified staff members of the residential care facility; or - (b) Through agreements or contractual arrangements, including but not limited to, contracts with a home health agency certified under Title XVIII of "the Social Security Act", 42 U.S.C.
+301, as amended (1981), or a licensed hospice care program, licensed under Chapter 3712. of the Revised Code. - (B) Each residential care facility shall is obligated to: - (1) Specify in its policies and the resident agreements, required obligated by rule 3701-16-07 of the Administrative Code, the extent and types of personal care services it provides; and - (2) Provide personal care services to its residents who require are in need of those services, unless the resident and the facility have entered into a risk agreement under rule 3701-16-07 of the Administrative Code or the resident has refused services, and may provide personal care services to other residents upon request. - Nothing in this paragraph shall is to be construed to as permit permitting personal care services to be imposed upon a resident who is capable of performing the activity in question without assistance unless requested. - (C) If a resident requires certain personal care services that the residential care facility does not offer: - (1) The facility shallis obligated to comply with paragraph (G) of rule 3701-16-08 of the Administrative Code; and - (a) Arrange for or allow the resident to arrange for the services to be provided; or - (b) Transfer the resident to an appropriate setting or discharge the resident in accordance with section 3721.16 of the Revised Code and Chapter 3701-61 of the Administrative Code; or - (2) The facility and the resident may enter into a risk agreement in accordance with paragraphs (F) and (G) of rule 3701-16-07 of the Administrative Code, if the facility has a policy of entering into such agreements. - (D) Each residential care facility shall is obligated to ensure that personal care services are provided to residents: - (1) In accordance with acceptable standards of care;